Skip to main content

 The Philosophy of the Institute

-The Institute of Social Oversight (ISO) has a particular philosophy regarding the nature of upholding Civic Virtue and Social Cohesion through the usage of Community Liaison Officers.
+The Institute of Social Oversight (ISO) has a particular philosophy regarding the nature of upholding the professional standards and general interest of Auxiliary Security Personnel.
 Read about each major trait to this worldview below: